venicegeo/bf-docs/docs/index.md

     obtain large shapefiles and search through large outdated files.
 Users can update coastline vector data as often as new source data is available.
 -   Its auto-extraction feature exports immediately to ArcMap or QGIS for editing.
--   The app shows distinctions between high tide, muddy areas, and more.

 The result is that users have more time to conduct analysis on other tasks.